Richardaeld/Fat_Racoon_Kitchen/README.md

     + Attempted fix(es):
         + None.
     + Thought(s):
-        + This could be fixed by moving the inner function, however, all the dummy data had been removed from the database by the time this error had been discovered.
-Thus a newly reconstructed pagination function could not be appropriately and time efficiently tested.
+        + This could be fixed by moving the inner function.
         + Although technically inefficient, this imbedded function is only used in pagination and isn't required anywhere else.
 + Needed a triangle shaped container that could hold a `repeating-linear-gradient`.
     + Caused by: